creativeprojects/resticprofile/README.md

 # if scheduled, will run every dat at midnight
 schedule = "daily"
 schedule-permission = "system"
+# run this after a backup to share a repository between a user and root (via sudo)
+run-after = "chown -R $SUDO_USER $HOME/.cache/restic /backup"

 # retention policy for profile root
 [root.retention]